I watched this film at Anime Expo 2016 Los Angeles. I'll try to keep my review as spoiler-less as possible.

 The film holds true to all the expectations of a Makoto Shinkai production, from heartfelt smiles to crying the 5th time within the last 30 minutes.
 His signature metaphorical use of trains, the idea of a hopeless and distant love, and beautiful scenery really dive you emotionally into the story, even for how generic and simple it may seem.

 As expected of a Makoto Shinkai film, the artwork is beautiful.
 The production quality is off the charts.
 The art in itself is enough to evoke tears, as it did for me during even the trailer.
-His choice of colors and use of movement and focus within the frame really help you pay attention to what you need to pay attention to, while also not skimping out and leaving out detail if your eyes do decide to stray, which I recommend you do while watching any Makoto Shinkai film for every blur, light flare, and particle floating along the screen really do add incredible amounts of emotion to the scene/screen.
-Among my friends we consider most Makoto Shinkai films as "5 Wallpapers per Second" and for good reason.
+His choice of colors and use of movement and focus within the frame really help you pay attention to what you need to pay attention to, while also not skimping out and leaving out detail if your eyes do decide to stray, which I recommend you do while watching any Makoto Shinkai film for every blur, light flare, and particle floating along the screen really do add incredible amounts of emotion to the scene.
+My friends and I consider most Makoto Shinkai films as "5 Wallpapers per Second" and for good reason.

 Granted I watched this film in an auditorium with hundreds of people, I can't give an accurate score as of writing this review.
 I don't know who did the music for the film, but during the Q&A Panel held with Shinkai, he mentioned that he messaged one of his favorite bands that he was working on a film, and wanted them to do the music, to which they said yes.